timvisee/barbapappa/docs/specs/transactions.md

 ##### Product mutation model
 - `id`: index
 - `mutation_id`: reference to the super mutation
+- `bar_id`: reference to the bar the products were bought from
 - `product_bag_id`: reference to a product bag defining the products

 #### Magic mutation